sophieM03/git-workshop/README.md

 git push --force origin refactor/todo-list
 ```

-Beware, a force commit is risky, you can loose code in the process,
+Beware, a force commit is risky, you can loose code in the process.

-particularly if another person is working in the same branch as you.
+4. Create a pull request from the GitHub interface, and think about the title

-4. Create a pull request.
+   and the description, which should contains a QA.

 ## Review a pull request